Skip to main content

 Chapter Explanation

-The reason the rivers and the sea can be the king to whom the hundred springs pay homage is that they are good at occupying the lowest position.
-Because of this, the hundred springs all come to converge upon them, making them the king of all the mountain springs.
+The reason the rivers and the sea can be the king to whom the hundred valleys pay homage is that they are good at occupying the lowest position — and so all the valley streams converge upon them.
 For this reason, when the Sage wishes to rise above others, he first uses humble and deferential words, placing himself below them.
 When he wishes to go before others, he first places his own person behind them.
 Therefore, when he dwells above others, the people do not feel burdened by his weight.
 When he stands before others, the people do not envy or resent him.
-For this reason, all under Heaven delights in upholding him and does not grow weary.
+For this reason, all under Heaven gladly lifts him up and never grows weary.
 Because he does not contend, no one under Heaven is able to contend with him.

 Discourse

 The way of humility and non-contention has already been discussed repeatedly in earlier chapters.
-That this chapter once again explains it at length is because people in this world mostly compete to be strong and strive to win, and none are able to lower themselves before others.
-That is why it is argued again and again in meticulous detail, further explaining that only by not contending for the top can one dwell at the top, and only by not contending for the lead can one take the lead.
+That this chapter once again explains it at length is because most people in this world compete to be strong and strive to prevail, and none are willing to lower themselves before others.
+That is why the point is set forth again and again in careful detail, further explaining that only by not contending for the top can one dwell at the top, and only by not contending for the lead can one take the lead.

 But this too is simply a natural principle.
-It is not that one harbors the deliberate intention of dwelling above others while making a show of yielding — employing scheming techniques and political arts.
+It is not that one harbors the deliberate intention of dwelling above others while making a show of yielding — resorting to scheming techniques and political artifice.